orbit-projects/.github/profile/README.md

 - Real-world implementation

 The project is intentionally being developed in public while continuously evolving through experimentation, iteration, and learning.

 ---

+# Current Projects

+Orbit currently includes development around:

+- `orbit-core`
+- `orbit-types`
+- `orbit-cli`
+- `orbit-kit`
+- `orbit-server`

+Additional modules and tooling may be added as the ecosystem evolves.

+---